 - How to Structure an Internal Knowledge Base

-- Ways You Can Optimize Your Internal Knowledge Base
+- Optimize Your Internal Knowledge Base

 An IKB, or internal knowledge base, is a database only employees and other authorized users can access.
 The goal is to have everything an institution knows and does in one place so everyone can access and use it.